nixer-io/nixer-io.github.io/getting-started.md

 As you can see, this is a very simple _Todo app_.
 The application uses the most simple and standard way of doing things in Spring Boot.
 In the next step, we will explore the behavior of such a default application under credential stuffing attack.

 ### Credential stuffing attack
 For this example, we will only consider the simplest credential stuffing attack.
 The attack will consist of consecutive login attempts executed one after another.
-For simulating this scenario, we will use Postman or rather its headless version Newman.
+For simulating this scenario, we will use Postman or rather its headless version [Newman](https://github.com/postmanlabs/newman).

-More specifically, we will use a Nixer fork of Newman with custom modification that provides programmatic access to Cookies - we needed it to automate the test scenarios.
-You can review our modifications [here on branch feature/cookies-domain-whitelist](https://github.com/nixer-io/newman/compare/develop...feature/cookies-domain-whitelist).

 In order to test the application, go to test scenarios directory:
 ```